Why Does My Cat Follow Me Everywhere? Reasons They’re Your Shadow · Kinship

 littleKin is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

-If your cat is following you around, it is important to try to understand why they are doing it.
-Once you know the reason, you can take steps to address it.
+Understanding why your cat is following you around can help to reduce some of the weirdness of having a pair of eyes tracking your every movement and potentially help you to take steps to lessen the invasion of privacy.
 If you are concerned about your cat’s behavior, it is always best to consult with a veterinarian or animal behaviorist.
-They can help you determine the cause of your cat’s behavior and recommend ways to address it.
+They can help you determine the cause of your cat’s behavior and recommend individualized strategies to address it.

 Cats aren’t creeps — well, they sort of are, but not in a nefarious way — they’re simply misunderstood.
-Cats shadow us for a number of logical cat reasons: to get attention, register a complaint about an unacceptably full litter box, because they love us, or because they’re hungry.
-Your cat may be living the cushy life at home, but inside beats the heart and lingering ancestral memory of a hunter, out in the wild sneaking up to pounce on prey, aka dinner.
+Cats shadow us for a number of reasons: to get attention, register a complaint about a problem, show their undying affection, or make sure you know they’re hungry.
+Your cat may be living a cushy life at home, but inside beats the heart and lingering ancestral memory of a hunter, out in the wild sneaking up to pounce on prey, aka dinner.
 In real life, your cat recognizes you as the main food source, which explains why you’re the lucky recipient of your cat’s stealth attention.
 And they have no issue sending word that the service at their most frequented restaurant is slower than they’d like.

-If you don’t have a hungry cat, and your cat is still lurking around or checking up on you constantly, your cat is likely trying to get your attention.
-Hey, “aloof” cats get lonely, too.
-Because they’re super clever and persistent creatures, they will resort to multiple creative tricks beyond the classic stalk mode, including:
+If your cat isn’t hungry and is still lurking around or checking up on you constantly, they may just be trying to get your attention.
+Even the most aloof cats will try to alert you to something they feel is important.
+This may be as little as a toy stuck under the couch or as big as Hey, there’s something weird happening over here.
+Because they’re super clever and persistent creatures, cats can resort to multiple creative tricks beyond the classic stalk mode, including:

 • Pawing at you